Gen One Small Block Chevy Build

 Original LT-1 Chevy V8

-The 1970 350 LT-1 motor was the highest horsepower version of the Gen-One small-block Chevys.
+The 1970 350 LT-1 motor was the highest horsepower version of Gen-One small-block Chevys.
 Power output was 370-horsepower in the Corvette, and 360-horsepower in the Camaro Z/28.
 The LT-1 featured a solid lifter cam, 11:1 compression, a 780cfm Holley four-barrel carburetor, and aluminum intake manifold.

 SBC Camshaft Selection

 In almost every small-block Chevy build, the camshaft is replaced along with the lifters.
-Selecting a cam usually involves a compromise between low-end and high-end power, but you don't need a wild camshaft to build a strong-running small-block engine.
+Selecting a cam usually involves a compromise between low-end and high-end power, but you don't need a wild camshaft to build a strong-running V8 engine.

-Wade Owens of Cape Girardeau, Missouri, ran a 283ci motor in a 1966 Chevelle, and competed successfully in NHRA's Stock Eliminator class.
+Back in the day, Wade Owens of Cape Girardeau, Missouri, ran a 283ci motor in a 1966 Chevelle, and competed successfully in NHRA's Stock Eliminator class.
 Duration on his cam was about 258/260 degrees at 0.050 inch, and lift for this engine combination is rules-limited to 0.399 inch, measured at the retainer.

 With this relatively mild camshaft, Wade's Chevelle consistently ran in the mid-11s, which was at or under the national Stock Eliminator class record.